Image Restoration by Iterative Denoising and Backward Projections: Conclusion

 \section{Conclusion}

 In this work we introduced the Iterative Denoising and Backward Projections (IDBP) method for solving linear inverse problems using denoising algorithms.
 This method, in its general form, has only a single parameter that should be set according to a given condition.
 We presented a mathematical analysis of this strategy and provided a practical way to tune its parameter.
 Therefore, it can be argued that our approach has less parameters that require tuning than the P\&P method.
 Specifically, for the noisy inpainting problem, the single parameter of the IDBP can be just set to zero, and for the deblurring problem our suggested automatic parameter tuning can be employed.
 Experiments demonstrated that IDBP is competitive with state-of-the-art task-specific algorithms and with the P\&P approach for the inpainting and deblurring problems.
+It also achieves very promising results compared to IRCNN, while requiring significantly fewer denoising neural networks for solving an inverse problem, i.e. a single DNN instead of two dozen.

 \appendices